argriffing/arbtkf91/README.md

 so that for many inputs it is possible to verify that the alignment is optimal.
 This involves comparing alignment scores and using combinatorics tricks to identify situations where scores are exactly equal.
-If the comparison is inconclusive, then the scores are re-evaluated with increased numerical precision.
+If the comparison is inconclusive then the scores are re-evaluated with increased numerical precision.
-Unlike CGAL, the combinatorics tricks used by arbtkf91 are probably not comprehensive, so it may be possible that the program will hang as precision is fruitlessly increased in an attempt to distinguish between identical scores.
+Unlike CGAL, the combinatorics tricks used by arbtkf91 are probably not exhaustive, so it may be possible that the program will hang as precision is fruitlessly increased in an attempt to distinguish between identical scores.